dmc5179/openshift-galaxy/README.md

 # openshift-galaxy
 Ansible Galaxy on OpenShift

+The master branch does not work yet.
+The errors seen during install are noted below.
+Even if I hardcode the redis address I get to a djago migration issue.

+The Devel branch does work and deploy.

 This repository doesn't work yet.
 When running the galaxy pulp worker:

 oc logs -f galaxy-pulp-worker-1-zr4xk